SECRET AUDIO AND VIDEO RECORDINGS

 Are communications made in a private home or business confidential?

 Yes.
 There is a certain level of privacy inherent in a home or business.
 Inviting someone into a private home or business does not waive confidentiality.
-However, the circumstances may determine whether the communication confidential.
+However, the circumstances may determine whether the communication is confidential.
 The main question is whether the person being recorded reasonably expects confidentiality. -top-

 Is the communication confidential when the person sees the recorder?